 This is the reason Google ranks responsive websites above non-responsive websites.
 Google always recommends a responsive design.
 Responsive sites have one URL and a similar HTML, which makes it easy and more proficient for Google to index, crawl, and organize content.
 Content that lives on one site and one URL is substantially easy for clients to interact with, share, and link to than the web content that lives on a different mobile website.

-Are You Still Thinking About a Mobile Site?
+Are You Still Thinking About a Mobile-friendly Site?

 There are presently many companies that have two sites: